tytydraco/yessleep/out/If_You_Bought_a_Cast_Iron_Skillet_From_Goodwill_Recently_Please_Dont_Use_It.md

 It was Josh.

-I wish I could say I listened to Grandma.
+I wish I could say I listened to Nana.
 I wish I could say I was careful, that I understood I was messing with forces I didn’t fully understand, that I kept a cool head.
 But then I wouldn’t be here, typing this warning to you.

 Things escalated quickly after that.